DopierRex/OneNext/README.md

 Additional tools executable from NextZXOS menu are:

--WiFi Off, simple WiFi switch-off from menu, by DopierRex
+-WiFi Off, WiFi switch-off option, by DopierRex

 -NextSIDPlayer by em00k, David Saphier